Categories

 • Ethylhexylglicerin

-Even if I had liked the tingling sensation (I know I am not every woman and some will surely enjoy the tingling effect of the pleasure gel For Her.), I don’t think these products have the potential to work together as well as Wet Together Couples Lube simply because there doesn’t seem to be any way for the pleasure gels to combine for greater effect.
-They seem to be meant to be enjoyed because they are each in use by a partner.
+I know I am not every woman, and some will surely enjoy the tingling effect of the pleasure gel For Her.
+But Even if I liked the tingling, I don’t think these products have the potential to work together as well as Wet Together Couples Lube simply because there doesn’t seem to be any way for the pleasure gels to combine for greater effect.
+They seem meant to be enjoyed because they are each used by a partner.

-Wet Together Ultimate Pleasure Gels are not intended to be lubricant; although, they are latex friendly.
-Wet suggests using Wet Together Ultimate Pleasure Gels with other wet lubricant and there is a sample of Wet Together Lube included.
-Because they are both sensation products, I would be hesitant to use all 4 products together, especially if you haven’t previously used the products separately.
+Wet Together Ultimate Pleasure Gels are not intended to be lubricants, although they are latex-friendly.
+Wet suggests using Wet Together Ultimate Pleasure Gels with other wet lubricants, and a sample of Wet Together Lube is included.
+Because they are both sensation products, I would be hesitant to use all four together, especially if you haven’t previously used the products separately.
 It could get quite intense.

-Ultimately, this pair includes a really strong product that I hope Wet continues to make and perhaps focus on by itself.
+Ultimately, this pair includes a strong product that I hope Wet continues to make and perhaps focus on by itself.
 Because my experience was so consistent with the Wet Together products, I would probably not invest any further in the line (were there new additions) unless there were some changes.
-I do think it would be interesting to see how the pleasure gels could be better adapter to lesbian or gay couples as the prolonging and tingling gels obviously work better in some situations.
+I do think it would be interesting to see how the pleasure gels could be better adapted for lesbian or gay couples, as the prolonging and tingling gels obviously work better in some situations.

 Wet Together Couples Lube

-There was a definitely silky slickness to the lube because of its silicone contents and definitely lasted as long as we needed it do.
-Focusing on lubrication properties alone – and not sensation – I was fairly pleased.
-I’ve definitely tried worse and this may not be the best lube ever (TM) but it worked.
-It’s probably not as slick as silicone lube alone but there was a noticeable difference over water based lube.
-By itself, the silicone lube (Her) is pretty slick and doesn’t get sticky as is dries; it just leaves that sort of tangible “layer” on the skin which needs soap and water to come off.
-The water based (Him) has a nice texture that becomes a little tacky as it dries but not nearly as much as some water based lubed I have tried.
-The combination seems to reduce or perhaps just overshadow the less desirable qualities of the water based lubricant, feeling mostly like silicone.
+By itself, the silicone lube (Her) is pretty slick and doesn’t get sticky as it dries; it just leaves that sort of tangible “layer” on the skin, which needs soap and water to come off.
+The water-based (Him) has a nice texture that becomes a little tacky as it dries, but not nearly as much as some water-based lubed I have tried.
+The combination seems to reduce or perhaps just overshadow the water-based lubricant’s less desirable qualities, feeling mostly like silicone.

 I am not entirely sold on Wet Together Couples Lube as a set.
-Perhaps I am just a bad example of a “Her” when it comes to trying “his and hers” style lubricants but I didn’t find the tingling to be pleasurable, especially when combined with the warming lubricant to create a more intense sensation.
-I found myself thinking “is it over yer?” and that’s not how I like to enjoy my sex.
-However, I feel that the combination produces a solid lubricant which makes sex quite comfortable and, because my husband did enjoy the warming sensation of For Him, we may use it again when we want a warming lube.
+I didn’t find the tingling to be particularly pleasurable, especially when combined with the warming lubricant.
+I found myself thinking, “Is it over yet?” and that’s not how I like to enjoy my sex.
+However, I feel that the combination produces a solid lubricant that makes sex quite comfortable, and because my husband did enjoy the warming sensation of For Him, we may use it again when we want a warming lube.